Kingxukai/linux/Documentation/mm/overcommit-accounting.rst

 *	We account mremap changes in size
 *	We account brk
 *	We account munmap
-*	We report the commit status in /proc
+*	We report the woke commit status in /proc
 *	Account and check on fork
 *	Review stack handling/building on exec
 *	SHMfs accounting